 Impact on business, tourism, and economy

 The impact of Coronavirus can put the South Korean economy in a state of recession – one reason being its China-dependent economy and second, being the recent outbreak of the virus threatening to put the country in a lockdown kind of situation.
-Auto-giant Hyundai is already facing delayed shipments of parts from China, affecting slowdown in production.
+Auto-giant Hyundai is already facing delayed shipments of parts from China, affecting a slowdown in production.
 Korean mask manufacturers are also facing a shortage of supply material, which is imported mainly from China.
+Not to mention, many businesses are concerned about the welfare of their employees too, but without employees, business operations are much slower and have to adapt to cope with the virus.
+It’s likely that many companies are now taking out key person insurances, like those here, to ensure they can cope financially if one of their most valuable employees were to become ill because of the virus, or worse, pass away from the virus.

 (LEAD) Coronavirus deals a blow to S. Korean box office https://t.co/fMoE8AkgUW